-The School of Mathematical Sciences offers a flexible MSc in Mathematics to students who have already done very well in a first degree with high mathematical content.
+The School of Mathematical Sciences offers an MSc in Mathematics to students who have already done very well in a first degree with high mathematical content.
 The MSc programme, which starts in late September, is offered full-time over one year or part-time over two.

 Why study with us?